 What is Milk Kefir?

-Kefir Milk Benefits
+Raw Kefir Benefits

 Milk kefir gives your stomach the good bacteria that it otherwise wouldn’t get from pasteurized milk.
 The pasteurization process is meant to remove potential bad bacteria from milk, but the problem is it removes all the good stuff too.
 That’s why adding kefir grains to milk is a great alternative to drinking raw milk if you don’t have any near you.

 Kefir grains contain the microorganism Lactobacillus kefiri, which protects against harmful bacteria.
-Making your own kefir is also a way to boost your calcium and vitamin K levels, an effective way to improve bone health and slow osteoperosis.
+Making your own kefir is also a way to boost your calcium and vitamin K levels, an effective way to improve bone health and slow osteoporosis.

 Milk fermented by kefir has very low levels of lactose and can help improve digestive processes.